Letudiant/composer-shared-package-plugin/README.md

 {
     "extra": {
         "shared-package": {
-            "vendor-dir": "path/to/your/dependencies/directory"
+            "vendor-dir": "/path/to/your/dependencies/directory"
         }
     }
 }
 ```

-Note: you can pass a relative path  (`foo/bar`) or absolute path (starts with "/" : `/foo/bar`).
+**Note:** you can pass a relative path  (`foo/bar`) or absolute path (starts with "/" : `/foo/bar`).
+If your path is relative, your symlink directory base path will be relative too.

+**Note for VM users:** you can manually override the symlink directory base path with the configuration `symlink-base-path` if your host machine dependencies directory path is not the same as your guest machine, see [all available configurations](./docs/all-available-configurations.md) page for more information.

 ### Step 3 : type your package